10 Tips for Visiting the Eiffel Tower (when to do, duration of the visit, etc.)

 The closest Paris metro station to the Eiffel Tower is Champ de Mars / Tour Eiffel on the RER C line.
 Other metro stations close to the Eiffel Tower include École Militaire on line 8 and Bir-Hakeim on line 6.

-If you want a pleasant ride to the Eiffel Tower you'll need to go on the opposite side of the river Seine, which is accessible via Trocadero station on line 9 and metro line 6.
+If you want a pleasant ride to the Eiffel Tower you should go on the opposite side of the river Seine, which is accessible via the Trocadero station on line 9 and metro line 6.
 Anyway, if you have any doubts, check out this post on how to get to the Eiffel Tower.
 In addition, I recommend that you also check out the article Eiffel Tower ticket prices to help you organise your travel expenses.